 Excellent ELC, Junior and Secondary School facilities and resources enhance the functionality of the ‘environment as educator’, and our flexible learning spaces have received industry recognition and design awards.

-Our secondary school teachers embed the inquiry-based Middle Years Programme (MYP) framework to improve learning outcomes by moving to a focus on authentic learning experiences underpinned by the IB learner profile.
-Approval of our candidacy has enabled us to implement our MYP Action Plan for Years 7-9.
-Guided by our Middle Years learning design renewal, our professional learning is enabling us to further develop MYP curriculum design skills and assessment processes to continue to satisfy Australian Curriculum requirements.
-Context specific practices at our Yarra Junction and Nanjing campuses are in progress, while foundation work in developing discipline specific inquiry units and assessment practices is continuing.
-Transferable skills and agency acquired through the MYP are providing a rigorous foundation for our ongoing efforts to review and reimagine purposeful and more self-regulated learner experiences in the senior years.
+Our Secondary teachers embed the inquiry-based Middle Years Programme (MYP) framework from Years 7–9 to improve learning outcomes by focusing on authentic learning experiences underpinned by the IB learner profile.
+Professional learning enables our teachers to further develop MYP curriculum design skills and assessment processes to meet Australian Curriculum requirements.
+Transferable skills and agency are acquired through the MYP and enhanced by context-specific practices such as through our Yarra Junction Education Outdoors Program and Year 9 Kakadu Program This provides a rigorous foundation for purposeful and more self-regulated learner experiences in the Senior School years (Years 10–12).